 Three Kings Cake

 When visiting Mexico during the holidays, keep in mind that those lovely-looking, round, donut-shaped pastries are dangerous.
 Why?
 We’ll explain.

 Originating in Spain and brought to Mexico by the Spanish, Rosca de Reyes (Kings’ Cake) is more like sweet bread.

 Its shape is symbolic of a crown and embellished with red and green candied fruits and nuts.
 The fruits symbolize two things to the Mexican people: the jewels of the Three Kings’ crowns and the colors of the Mexican flag.

 Be careful while you’re eating the pastries.
 Each cake is baked with a small ceramic or plastic baby Jesus inside.
-Tradition dictates that whoever gets the baby in their serving must have the fiesta on Día de la Candelaria, or Candlemas Day in English, on February 2.
-It’s traditional for the host to serve the tamales for the party.
+Tradition dictates that the lucky person who gets the baby Jesus in their serving must complete an important task for the fiesta on Día de la Candelaria, or Candlemas Day in English, on February 2nd.

-Traditional Mexican Food on Three Kings Day
+Traditional Mexican food on Three Kings Day

 You didn’t think the cake was the only thing on the menu, did you?
 It’s customary when friends and extended families come by on Three Kings Day to serve either hot chocolate or a uniquely Mexican beverage called atole.

 Other traditional foods for the feast of the Epiphany are black beans and rice, soups, and salads that highlight yucca, nopales (cactus leaf), and plantains.
-Some sort of slow-cooked meat is usually on the menu, often chicken or pork.
+Slow-cooked meat is usually on the menu, often chicken or pork.

-While Mexican immigrant communities in the U.S. celebrate Christmas “the American way,” many still preserve the traditions of Three Kings’ Day.
+While Mexican immigrant communities in the U.S. celebrate the winter holidays “the American way,” many still preserve the traditions of Three Kings’ Day.
 Some even send money to Mexico as gifts for their loved ones.